Integrate TinEye’s reverse image search engine to automatically search and retrieve results from the TinEye index.

 - Click the Account tab.

 - The “Account Summary” page shows key information about your search bundle(s), including the expiry date, how many searches have been done, and how many searches remain.

-Images should be JPEG, PNG or GIF with a maximum file size of 1 megabyte.
+Images should be in the JPEG, PNG, GIF, BMP, or TIFF format with a maximum file size of 1 megabyte.
 TinEye works best with images that are at LEAST 300 pixels in either dimension, but can work with images as low as 100 pixels in either dimension.
 For best results, avoid visibly watermarked images as TinEye may search for the watermark and not the image itself.